emberjs/rfcs/text/0000-modifiers.md

 ## Motivation

-Classic component instances have a `this.element` property which provides you a single DOM node as defined by `tagName`.
+`Ember.Component` instances have a `this.element` property which provides you a single DOM node as defined by `tagName`.
 The children of this node will be the DOM representation of what you wrote in your template.
-Templates are typically referred to having `innerHTML` semantics in classic components since there is a single wrapping element that is the parent of the template.
+Templates are typically referred to having `innerHTML` semantics in `Ember.Component`s since there is a single wrapping element that is the parent of the template.
 These semantics allow for components to encapsulate some 3rd party JavaScript library or do some fine grain DOM manipulation.

-Glimmer components have `outerHTML` semantics, meaning what you see in the template is what you get in the DOM, there is no `tagName` that wraps the template.
+Custom components have `outerHTML` semantics, meaning what you see in the template is what you get in the DOM, there is no `tagName` that wraps the template.
 While this drastically simplifies the API for creating new components it makes reliable access to the a component's DOM structure very difficult to do.
 As [pointed out](https://github.com/emberjs/rfcs/pull/351#issuecomment-412123046) in the [Bounds RFC](https://github.com/emberjs/rfcs/pull/351) the stability of the nodes in the `Bounds` object creates way too many footguns.
-So a formalized way for accessing DOM in the Glimmer component world is still needed.
+So a formalized way for accessing DOM in the custom component world is still needed.

 Element modifiers allow for stable access of the DOM node they are installed on.
-This allows for programatic access to DOM in Glimmer templates and also offers a more targeted construct for cases where classic components were being used.
+This allows for programatic access to DOM in custom component templates and also offers a more targeted construct for cases where classic components were being used.
 The introduction of this API will likely result in the proliferation of one or several popular addons for managing element event listeners, style and animation.

 ## Detailed design